-For offshore use, several other solutions based on down-looking radars or lasers exist and work reliably, depending upon location.
-Also systems based on using horizontally looking radars, even standard X-band ships’ radars have been used as well as up-looking ADCP sensors and pressure sensors.
+Several other solutions based on down-looking radars or lasers exist for offshore use and work reliably, depending upon location.
+Also, systems based on using horizontally looking radars, even standard X-band ship radars, have been used, as well as up-looking ADCPs and pressure sensors.

 Wave Buoy sensors

-A+D can recommend several types of Wave Buoys with complete mooring systems designed for specific water depths.
-Additional parameters, such as Sea Temperature and others can be added upon request as well as tracking devices to avoid loss of buoy.
+WISE Group can recommend several types of Wave Buoys with complete mooring systems designed for specific water depths.
+Additional parameters, such as Sea Temperature and others, can be added upon request and tracking devices to avoid loss of buoy.

-Wave measurements using a down looking narrow beam radar is a well proven method offshore and will usually give very good results providing that an installation site with an unobstructed view of the waves can be found.
-Radar sensors, complete with installation frames are available to measure Wave Height and Period.
+Wave measurements using a down-looking narrow beam radar is a well-proven method offshore and will usually give excellent results providing that an installation site with an unobstructed view of the waves can be found.
+Radar sensors with installation frames are available to measure Wave Height and Period.

 Onboard Wave sensor – ADCP sensors